dobrovolsky/kb-notes.nvim/README.md

 - discovering backlinks
 - note renaming: updates backlinks, update child notes names and titles

-## Known issues

-- Not garanteed to work for anybody except me.
-I use it for my own notes.
-- Support only `AZaz09.-` in note names
-- Works only for notes in the same directory
-- Following a url link does not work without [treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

 ## Installation

 Install with your favorite plugin manager.